 Spousal Impoverishment Protections in 2026

 When one spouse needs nursing-facility care and the other remains in the community, PA applies the federal spousal-impoverishment framework added by the Medicare Catastrophic Coverage Act of 1988 and codified at 42 USC § 1396r-5.
-The 2026 figures, from the CMS Center for Medicaid CHIP Services Informational Bulletin dated December 9, 2025:
+The key protections:

 Spousal impoverishment is more limited than many families assume.
 It does not protect more than $162,660 in assets without a fair-hearing or court order for an "expanded resource allowance."
 It does not protect income beyond the MMNA structure: income above the MMNA support need flows back to the resident's PPL.
 And it does not stop the look-back: gifts in the prior 60 months still count regardless of the community-spouse status.
-PA uses the federal "income-first" methodology, which is less generous to the community spouse than New York's "resource-first" approach.
-Before applying additional CSRA above $162,660, PA first applies the institutional spouse's income to make up the community spouse's MMNA shortfall.
+PA uses the federal "income-first" methodology, which is less generous to the community spouse than a "resource-first" approach: before applying additional CSRA above $162,660, PA first applies the institutional spouse's income to make up the community spouse's MMNA shortfall.

 Estate Recovery: Why PA Is More Lenient Than Many States

 The personal representative of an estate must notify DHS within one month of the grant of letters under 55 Pa.
-Code § 258.3, and DHS has 45 days to respond with a claim amount.
+Code § 258.3.
+DHS must then submit its claim to the personal representative within 45 days of receiving that notice, or the claim is forfeited, which makes prompt, documented notice worth doing exactly right.
 Failure to notify can create personal liability for the representative.
 PA does not recognize Lady Bird Deeds (Enhanced Life Estate Deeds) for PA real estate, which is a common misconception.
 The realistic planning toolbox in PA includes irrevocable asset-protection trusts funded outside the 60-month look-back, spousal transfers (unlimited under federal exemption), the caregiver-child transfer for a home, and basic probate avoidance through POD, TOD, joint titling, and trust-based ownership.

 Community HealthChoices and Nursing Facility Coverage